amortensen/dots-protocol/draft-teague-dots-protocol.md

 number and the sequence number of the received ping. \[\[EDITOR'S NOTE: rate limiting of pings required?\]\]

-A ping is identical to a standard heartbeat, but with the the ping field included and set to true:
+A ping is identical to a standard heartbeat, but with the ping field included and set to true:

 ~~~~~
        message DOTSClientMessage {